2024 FAB CAMPS WILL BE OPENING SOON

 Costs

-FAB is a charity and volunteers will be required to fund their own travel costs to the interviews, training and camps.
-Food and accommodation whilst on the camps is provided by FAB.
+Although FAB is a charity and volunteers travel costs will be reimbursed for a return journey to the mandatory training and camps.
+Food and accommodation whilst on the camps is provided by FAB, however, during the training food costs will be at the volunteer’s expense.
 Help can be given where necessary so please do not let this be a reason not to volunteer.

 Interested in applying as a volunteer for FAB?